dotnet/docs-maui/docs/user-interface/pages/contentpage.md

 </ContentPage>
 ```

 The child of a `ContentPage` is typically a layout, such as `Grid` or `StackLayout`, with the layout typically containing multiple views.
-However, sometimes the child of the `ContentPage` may be a view that displays a collection, such as `CollectionView`.
+However, the child of the `ContentPage` can be a view that displays a collection, such as `CollectionView`.

 > [!NOTE]
 > The value of the `Title` property will be shown on the navigation bar, when the app performs navigation using a `NavigationPage`.
 For more information, see [NavigationPage](navigationpage.md).